Overv/VulkanTutorial/en/03_Drawing_a_triangle/04_Swap_chain_recreation.md

     glfwTerminate();
 }
 ```

-We could recreate the command pool from scratch, but that is rather wasteful.
-Instead I've opted to clean up the existing command buffers with the
-`vkFreeCommandBuffers` function.
-This way we can reuse the existing pool to
-allocate the new command buffers.

 Note that in `chooseSwapExtent` we already query the new window resolution to
 make sure that the swap chain images have the (new) right size, so there's no